shuckc/quadri-plot/parts/README.md

 Bridges
 -----
 Bridges connect between one stack and another.
-They determine or constrain the distances/placement of the stacks
+They constrain the distances/placement of the stacks to a hexagonal grid (ie. tellelated equalateral triangles) with 230mm sides.
+This kind of grid is described precisely at https://www.redblobgames.com/grids/hexagons/.
+The basic ramps are a series of curve segments with two or three holes.
+The S-shaped curve spans three lengths in a straight line.
+The outer holes of the spiral piece fall on the same grid, but introduce a third hole at 185mm from the origin which is not aligned with any other piece.

 ![ramps render](./bridges.png)

-* Curve2
+    Curve2
-* Curve3
+    Curve3
-* SCurve
+    SCurve
-* spiral
+    spiral

 Special
 -------